ucb-eecs251b/sp25-labs/lab5/README.md

 > [!IMPORTANT]
 > **Question 10.** Compare the vectorless and vector-based power in TT corner for setup time.
 How does the benchmark's overall switching power compare to the vectorless assumption?

+## Conclusion

+In this lab, you explored power and rail analysis using Cadence Voltus including both vectorless and vector-based power analysis.
+You also learned about the power grid network and how it affects the power consumption of the design.

+## Acknowledgements

+Thanks Rohan Kumar and Elam Day-Friedland for authorizing the lab.